Linus-Mussmaecher/rucola/README.md

 This allows to you to get an overview about a note's connections in your network, and maybe find inspiration or unexpected correlations.

+You can follow the links to given notes, and go back in your journey to previously visited notes.

 ### Configuration
 Configuration files are - on Linux - stored in `XDG_CONFIGHOME/rucola`, which is usually `~/.config/rucola`.

+## Planned Features
+Planned features include:
+ - More powerful search options, such as
+   - Full text search through your files
+   - Search for notes linked from or linking to a certain note
+ - Integration of Obisidan URI for opening notes in obsidian
+ - Performance improvements
+ - Link updating on moving or renaming files
+ - Auto-Fixing for broken links
+ - Display of runtime errors within the program instead of frequent panics
+ - Support nested tags in search

 ## Technology & License
 Rucola is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/) and released under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0).